-And in the winters, skiers flock to the area to hit the snow-covered slopes.
-It’s one of the best Romanian cities to ski at.
+And, in the winter, skiers flock to the area to hit the snow-covered slopes.
+It’s one of the best Romanian cities for skiing.

-If you’re not too outdoorsy, this Romanian city’s green parks, cozy cafes, and glorious architecture gives you plenty to embrace and enjoy.
+If you’re not too outdoorsy, this Romanian city’s green parks, cozy cafes, and glorious architecture give you plenty to embrace and enjoy.

 Not finished exploring these wonderful Romanian cities?
 Take a magical tour through eight of these Romanian cities below.

 Romania has something for everyone.
 It has luscious valleys, a beautiful coastline, and some incredible cities.

-From the major Romanian cities to the landscape Romanian cities, all offer a unique experience.
+From the major Romanian cities to the lesser-known Romanian cities, all offer a unique experience.